NPE78/process-manager/README.md

 ### Lightweight server

-The REST addon launches a lightweight server (javelin) on a specified port.
+The REST addon launches a lightweight server (javalin) on a specified port.
 Use `RESTAddon#register(String engineUuid)` to use this addon with an engine.

 ### REST dispatcher